FurkanToprak/regarding-information-theory/README.md

 * To view datapoints as samples from probabilistic distributions
 * To produce sufficiently complex blackboxes that can express and learn the desired statistical complexity
 * To make simplifications when possible
+* To sacrifice tolerable levels of certainty to save time or space.

 # Here are the simplest lessons we've learned:
 * That it is reasonable, given that we are not omniescent, to expect temporal and/or spacial relationships to be representative predictors of the composition of reality.